liuxinglu675/learngit/readme3.txt

-readme3.txt is create in branch dev.
+master readme3.txt is create in branch dev.